thu-coai/cotk/docs/source/notes/tutorial_core.rst

 ~~~~~~~~~~~~~~~~~~

 Hash value is for checking whether you use the test set correctly.
-We can refer to dashboard (TO BE ONLINE) for the state of art on this dataset,
+We can refer to the `dashboard <http://coai.cs.tsinghua.edu.cn/dashboard/>`__ for the state of art on this dataset,
 and we find our hashvalue is correct.

 However, if teacher forcing is tested as following codes, we will